kostaGRG/computer-graphics-triangle-filling/README.md

 # Computer Graphics: Triangle Filling
 ## Intro
 This project is created for the university class named Computer Graphics at Aristotle University of Thessaloniki (AUTh).
+It's the first out of three repositories referenced on the same class.

 ## General
 ### Files